 The links you need to prepare for and register for the TASC test are here:

-- TASC classes in Westchester County (Updated January 2019; included classes in English and Spanish)
+- TASC classes in Westchester County (Updated June 2020; includes classes offered in English and Spanish)

 - Westchester test sites and test schedules NOTE: No tests are currently being offered; call testing sites for updates.